danielzimmermann/subethasmtp/README.md

 * moved classes that are not part of the public API to internal packages
 * added pure SSL support to `SMTPServer` builder and a roundtrip unit test

+### Fork of a Fork of a Fork!
+Daniel Zimmermann
+* bumped a lot of dependencies
+* removed custom libraries and plugins

 ## Project Authors ##
 Ian McFarland contributed the first codebase to SubEtha Mail.
 Then, Jon Stevens and Jeff Schnitzer re-wrote most of Ian's code into what we have today.
 Edouard De Oliveira and Scott Hernandez have also made significant contributions.
 Dave Moten made changes as mentioned above.